Skip to content

 return Strategy::compute(data, len);

-}The compiler determines which strategy to use at compile time based on the template parameters.
-Modern compilers (GCC/Clang at -O2 and above optimization levels) will directly inline the corresponding calculation code, without any virtual function table or runtime dispatch overhead.
-You can verify this in the generated assembly code—for a given template parameter, only the code for the corresponding strategy is generated, and the code for other strategies will not appear in the final binary at all.
-Each strategy's name is a compile-time constant, which can be used in static_assert or logging systems.
+The compiler determines which strategy to use based on template parameters at compile time.
+Modern compilers (GCC/Clang at -O2 and higher optimization levels) will directly inline the corresponding calculation code, resulting in no virtual function table or runtime dispatch overhead.
+You can verify this in the generated assembly code—for given template parameters, only the code for the corresponding strategy is generated, while the code for other strategies is completely absent from the final binary.
+The name of each strategy is a compile-time constant and can be used in static_assert or logging systems.

-Compile-Time Computation Chains
+Compile-Time Calculation Chains

 constexpr std::uint8_t xor_checksum(const std::uint8_t* data, std::size_t len)